pwin17/FaceSwap/README.md

 2. Place the file in ./PRNet/Data/net-data
 3. Create a conda environment or venv with python2.7, tf 1.13 (gpu version), cv2 4.2.1, numpy and dlib.
 4. In prnetWrapper.py, specify path to the source image/video and path to the destination image/video.
-5. Run in command line: python prnetWrapper.py.
+5. Run in command line: `python prnetWrapper.py`.